proycon/hanzigrid/README.rst

 A hanzi grid is a study grid or matrix of chinese characters along with (optionally) pinyin and/or words from the HSK levels.
 In this repository you will find various study grids, as well as the ``hanzigrid`` tool that generated them, and the raw input data from which they were generated.
-This means you can make your own hanzi grids!
+This means you can make your own hanzi grids to learn mandarin chinese!

-A full example hanzi grid is shown below:
+A full example hanzi grid is shown below, the colour of the chinese characters corresponds to the tone in mandarin, and the background colour gives an indication of the HSK level.

 .. image:: https://raw.githubusercontent.com/proycon/hanzigrid/master/hanzigrid.png
     :alt: an example hanzigrid